 AP Environmental Science

-Prerequisites: Junior or Senior standing; a grade of "B+" or higher in Honors Biology, Honors Chemistry, and Honors Algebra 2; a grade of "A" in Academic Biology, Academic Chemistry, and Academic Algebra 2; a GPA of 4.0 or better.
-Class size is limited and approval of the AP Environmental Science teacher is required.
+Prerequisites: Junior or Senior standing; a grade of "B+" or higher in Honors Biology, Honors Chemistry, and Honors Algebra 2; a grade of "A" in Academic Biology, Academic Chemistry, and Academic Algebra 2; a GPA of 4.0 or better in all Science classes.
+Science Department Chair Approval.

-This class meets 7 periods per week.

 This course is designed to be the equivalent of a one-semester, introductory college course in environmental science.
 Environmental science encompasses a wide variety of topics including geology, biology, chemistry, geography, demographics, and medicine.
 The following themes lay the foundation for this subject: science is a process, energy conversions underlie all ecological processes, the earth is one interconnected system, humans alter natural systems, environmental problems have a cultural and social context, and human survival depends on developing sustainable systems.

-AP Physics 1 (Class size is limited.)
-Prerequisites: Junior or Senior standing; a grade of "A" in Honors Algebra 2 with Pre-Calculus being taken concurrently, or an "A" in Pre-Calculus; a GPA of 4.0 or better.
-AP Physics teacher approval is required.
-This class meets 5 periods per week.
+AP Physics 1

+Prerequisites: Junior or Senior standing; a grade of "A" in Honors Algebra 2 with Pre-Calculus being taken concurrently, or an "A" in Pre-Calculus; a GPA of 4.0 or better in all Science classes.
+Department Chair Approval.

 This course is Algebra-based, and is the equivalent to a first-semester college course in Algebra-based Physics.
 The course covers Newtonian mechanics (including rotational dynamics and angular momentum); work, energy, and power; and mechanical waves and sound.
 It will also introduce electric circuits.

-AP Physics 2 Prerequisites: "B+" in AP Physics 1; a GPA of 4.0 or better.
-This class meets 5 periods per week.
+AP Physics 2

+Prerequisites: "B+" in AP Physics 1.